Usage Tips:

 Sample Output:

-# With Cred
+TO-DO# With Cred

 .\SharpHound.exe -c all --outputdirectory C:\ProgramData --ldapusername '<USER>' --ldappassword '<PASSWORD>'